Miguel-arch/Evaluaciones-Bases-2-Miguel-Ku-Liang/Evaluaciones/Resumen-5-y-6.md

 ## Introduction

-Google's Spanner started as a key-value store offering multi-row trnsactions, external consistency and transparent failover across datacenters.
+Google's Spanner started as a key-value store offering multi-row transactions, external consistency and transparent failover across datacenters.
 It has evolved into a relational database system.
 The desire to make it behave like a traditional databse has forced the system to evolve:
 * The architecture of the storage stack has driven fundamental changes in our query compilation and execution
 * The demands of the query processor have driven fundamental changes in the way we store and manage data